sbissantz/rarp/git.md

 more than that!
 With this in mind, let's get started.

 To control your revisions, you need something substantial.
 Let's say a directory.
-Because we are reborn nerds, we use the terminal.
-Hands off the mouse folks!
+Because we are reborn nerds, we'll use the terminal, Hands off the mouse folks!
 Press and hold `command` and tap `space`.
 If you see the Spotlight Search type "terminal" (omit quotes).
 If you face the scary dark black hole and the bright light shining prompt enter: